August 8, 2022

-For users of on-chain carbon, KLIMA is valuable because it lets them quickly source and retire tokenized carbon credits as KLIMA is the primary trading pair in tokenized carbon pools.
-Others see it as a way to have influence over the DAO’s token-based governance – an important mechanism for developing the on-chain carbon market in line with the needs of the ecosystem.
+For users of digital carbon, KLIMA is valuable because it lets them quickly source and retire tokenized carbon credits as KLIMA is the primary trading pair in tokenized carbon pools.
+Others see it as a way to have influence over the DAO’s token-based governance – an important mechanism for developing the Digital Carbon Market in line with the needs of the ecosystem.
 For those who align with the project’s long-term vision and utility, holding the staked version of KLIMA is seen as the primary way to mitigate the impacts of participating in an inflationary ecosystem.
 Meanwhile, for KlimaDAO itself, the native KLIMA token offers a set of benefits that enables the development of its Protocol Owned Liquidity model.

 There are also other uses for KLIMA as a composable building block for DeFi-native platforms – for those who wish to build on top of it, KlimaDAO will soon release technical documents.

-In this article, we break down some of the key elements of the KLIMA token’s utility, role, and importance in the on-chain carbon market.
+In this article, we break down some of the key elements of the KLIMA token’s utility, role, and importance in the Digital Carbon Market.

-With the launch of KlimaDAO’s retirement aggregator, on-chain assets can now be retired with just a few clicks and by initiating a single transaction.
+With the launch of KlimaDAO’s retirement aggregator, digital carbon assets can now be retired with just a few clicks and by initiating a single transaction.

 To enable these retirements, KlimaDAO has developed liquidity pools that pair the KLIMA token with a range of tokenized carbon credits that have been bridged on-chain from partners C3, Moss, and Toucan Protocol.
 The development of these pools allows groups of similar tokenized carbon credits (such as groups that have similar vintages and technology types) to be bundled together, thereby reducing fragmentation across the market and increasing efficiency for participants.